openfun/openshift-docker/README.md

 # ...
 ```

-Once the build succeed, you can check image availability _via_:
+Once the build succeeds, you can check image availability _via_:

 ```bash
 $ docker images "fundocker/openshift*"